Blue9/ece3400-team20/Labs/milestone2.md

 ```

 Once we developed these states and branching conditions, wall-detection worked.
-The following video demonstrates how our robot is able to detect walls and line follow:
+The following video demonstrates how our robot is able to detect walls and line follows.
+Note the flashing LEDs.

 # https://youtu.be/sdR-A3kpq3s #